-A DSLR's sensor has an electronic charge and just like a tube television, it loves dust.
+A DSLR's sensor has an electronic charge and just like a tube television, it attracts dust.
 Changing lenses, zooming, even something as minute as focusing can bring dust into the camera.
-I find the best way to determine exactly how much dust is on your sensor is to take a photo of the sky at f16 or higher.
+The best way to determine exactly how much dust is on your sensor is to take a photo of the sky at f16 or higher.

 Also make sure your camera is set to manual focus - otherwise the lens is going to keep seeking for a focus point.
 Next, load up your image in photoshop and enlarge it to 100%.
 That'll give you the ability to see every tiny bit of dust that's plaguing your sensor.